matthew-seth-smith/replicateOutliers/README.md

 another computer) because of conflicts between the `gompertz` functions used by the packages `VGAM` and `flexsurv`.
 I do not believe this package uses the Gompertz Distribution, so this should not be a problem.

+This project was supported by the Undergraduate Summer Research Fellowship at Fox Chase Cancer Center during the summer of 2018.